sukibk/finch-robot-with-openai/README.md

 <h2>Acknowledgments</h2>

-<p>This project was developed as part of my final college presentation on <strong>Generative AI and Its Advancements in Uncrewed Systems</strong>.
+<p>This project was developed as part of my final college presentation on <strong>Advancements in Generative AI and its Potential in Uncrewed Systems</strong>.
 It demonstrates the practical application of AI in robotics by bridging natural language processing and robot control.</p>

 <hr />